mxochicale/SciSeminars.github.io/_posts/2017-05-19-layout-table-of-contents-post.md

-## How infants learn words
+## 2. How infants learn words
-Cecilia Zuñiga, (PhD student in Psychology),  will talk about how infants learn words and how their vocabulary can be enhanced.
+Cecilia Zuñiga, (Fist Year PhD student in Psychology),
+will talk about how infants learn words and how their vocabulary can be enhanced.

+{% include video id="XsxDH4HcOWA" provider="youtube" %}

 ### Ordered Lists